amitojdeep/amitojdeep.github.io/_pages/projects.md

 ---
 permalink: /Projects/
-title: ""
+title: "Projects"
 excerpt: ""
 author_profile: true
 fullwidth: true
 redirect_from:
 ---
-# Projects
+# Research Projects

-Some of the projects that I have done in recent times are:
+Some of the projects that I have done in recent times are briefly described here along with links to their blog posts, reports and github repositories.

 ## Deep Convolutional Neural Networks for Traffic Sign Recognition & Detection  <br> (_June 2017 - July 2017_)
 `keras` `theano` `deep learning` `gtsrb` `gtsdb` `vgg` `vgg16` <br>